-Looking for inspiration?
+Looking for inspiration from some Korean proverbs?
 You’ve come to the right place!

 We like to call these sayings and proverbs “Sagely Sayings,” and today we’ve rounded them all up into one place!

 Here, you’ll find some useful Korean proverbs and sayings that you’ll be able to make use of in your everyday life.
 Below each, we’ve outlined examples of situations you could use them in – and as you’ll see, these explanations are more necessary for some than others!

-In cases where there is a Western equivalent or a similar expression in English, you’ll see that we’ve translated it into its Wester equivalent, but the literal translations are also included so you can also use them as a study tool.
+In cases where there is a similar expression in English, you’ll see that we’ve translated it into its Western equivalent.
+The literal translations are also included so you can also use them as a study tool.

 Now sit back, take a deep breath, and get ready to be enlightened!